Patrick Morrisey: Clean Power Plan litigation

 West Virginia et al. v.
 EPA (challenged draft Clean Power Plan rule).
 On August 1, 2014, West Virginia and 12 states filed suit to block the draft Clean Power Plan rule.
 On June 9, 2015, the U.S. Court of Appeals for the District of Columbia Circuit rejected Morrisey's challenge to the rule, which he filed on September 3, 2014, as premature, because the rule was a draft rule, not a final rule, and had not yet been published in the Federal Register.

 West Virginia et al. v.
 EPA (Motion for Expedition of challenge to Clean Power Plan).
 On October 21, 2014, the U.S. Court of Appeals for the District of Columbia Circuit denied Morrisey's Motion for Expedition of hearing on challenge to Clean Power Plan, which he filed on September 3, 2014.
 On June 2, 2014, the EPA had released the draft Clean Power Plan.
 On September 2, 2014, New York and 11 states had filed a petition in support of the Clean Power Plan.

 West Virginia et al. v.
 EPA (request for emergency stay of final Clean Power Plan rule).
 On September 9, 2015, the U.S. Court of Appeals for the District of Columbia Circuit refused to grant Morrisey's request for an emergency stay in the Clean Power Plan.
 On August 5, 2015, West Virginia and 12 states had requested to halt implementation of the Clean Power Plan until the courts ruled.
 On August 13, 2015, West Virginia and other 12 states had filed a petition for an emergency stay.
-On August 3, 2015, the EPA had announced the final rule for the Clean Power Plan.
-On August 14, 2015, California and 15 states had filed a petition in support of the Clean Power Plan.

 West Virginia et al. v.
 EPA (request to deny implementation of Clean Power Plan).
 On January 21, 2016, the U.S. Court of Appeals for the District of Columbia Circuit denied Morrisey's request to halt implementation of the Clean Power Plan until litigation concluded.
-On October 23, 2015, West Virginia and 24 states had filed suit against the Clean Power Plan.
 On October 23, 2015, the EPA had published the Clean Power Plan in the Federal Register.

 West Virginia et al. v.
 EPA (request to stay Clean Power Plan).
 January 26, 2016.
 West Virginia and 24 states filed suit to stay the Clean Power Plan before the U.S. Supreme Court.
-On February 9, 2016, the U.S. Supreme Court granted a stay of Clean Power Plan while the case was litigated in the U.S. Court of Appeals for the District of Columbia Circuit.
-On March 16, 2016, New York and 19 states filed a petition in support of the Clean Power Plan.